intel/userspace-cni-network-plugin/README.md

 If packets are not going through, you may need to configure direct flows to your switch between the used ports.
 For example, with OVS as the switch, this is done by getting the port numbers with `ovs-ofctl dump-ports br0` and configuring flow, for example, from port 1 to port 2 with `ovs-ofctl add-flow br0 in_port=1,action=output:2` and vice versa.

 ### Contacts
-For any questions about Vhostuser CNI, please reach out on github issue or feel free to contact the developer @Kural and @abdul in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)
+For any questions about Userspace CNI, please reach out on github issue or feel free to contact the developer @Kural and @abdul in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)